cf73/ces2021/content/collections/classrooms/blue-room.md

 id: af22aa7b-08f2-4f3a-b509-10c03031eee4
 blueprint: classrooms
 title: 'Blue Room'
-updated_by: b863e707-3140-4001-859f-3487e09c5881
+updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1635390725
+updated_at: 1635444733
-description: 'The Upper Preschool Program utilizes an emergent, play-based curriculum influenced by Reggio Emilia and Inquiry Approach learning philosophies.
-Rich and authentic learning opportunities encompass areas of development such as literacy, the arts, mathematics, and science.
-A deliberate focus on social justice and environmentalism promotes understanding of the local and broader community.
-Above all, children are developing meaningful friendships by collaborating and negotiating with peers.
-In the Amber, Blue, and Purple Rooms, children are uplifted as individuals while learning the importance of being a community member.'
+description: 'The Blue Room is for older 3 and younger 4-year-olds.
+Classroom curriculum is emergent—based on the interests of the children and encompasses all learning areas including literacy, math, sensory, science, block play, art, dramatic play, and physical movement.
+The Blue Room focuses on whole child development and supports children’s social/emotional, cognitive, and physical development as they gain important school readiness skills though play-based, experiential learning.'
 programs: day
 ages: upper-preschool
 teachers:
+  - 53c49a4d-7fd4-4ad9-99a2-2659a9283bc6
-  - c2f68fc6-2439-4912-a545-f520fcd8dadb
+  - 3c7a9eb5-fd7a-4dc0-b150-93868993baa1
-  - 1c1cc7a8-4625-4982-a995-8044af5878cd
+  - 55c6d51a-07ca-41c5-b091-a98abc416aa0
 ---